Rakesh Maria: Ashok Kamte's death

-Vinita Kamte, the wife of slain IPS officer Ashok Kamte who was killed by terrorists during the 26/11 Mumbai terror attacks, lashed out at Maria at his appointment as Mumbai Police Commissioner.
-She had earlier alleged discrepancies in crucial call records of wireless conversations between the Police control room and Ashok Kamte's van on the day of his death.
+Vinita Kamte, the wife of slain IPS officer Ashok Kamte who was killed by terrorists during the 26/11 Mumbai terror attacks, lashed out at Maria due to his appointment as Mumbai Police Commissioner.
+She had earlier alleged discrepancies in crucial call records of wireless conversations between the police control room and Ashok Kamte's van on the day of his death.
 Earlier in 2009 she had questioned Maria's claims that he did not direct Ashok Kamte to the Cama Hospital where he died.
 Rakesh Maria had been in charge of the police control room at the time of the carnage in November 2008.

 Maria felt defenseless against such an emotional issue.
 The Government of Maharashtra was initially reluctant to defend Maria, an officer with a formidable reputation, not wanting to hurt the sentiments of a martyr’s wife.
 He just said that the facts would absolve him.
-"You don't defend him and you don't let him defend himself!" commented a Mumbai Crime Branch senior.
+"You don't defend him, and you don't let him defend himself!" commented a Mumbai Crime Branch senior.
 Thrice he appeared before and had replied to all these allegations in detail before the Pradhan Committee.
 He was confident of his facts and told that Vinita Kamte had been selective in quoting.

 Mumbai Police Officers later told that Kamte most possibly expressed her emotional outbursts and anger by writing the book.
 She might have got solace by attacking Maria, but it had also damaged the police force.
 The highly sensitive Police Control Room logbook came in public purview, just because of an RTI.
 The Ram Pradhan Committee was too critical on the role of the then Commissioner of Police Hasan Gafoor and said that he had flouted the Standard Operating Practice by saddling Joint Commissioner Rakesh Maria with the charge of the Police control room.

+Moral Policing

+On 6 August 2015, Malwani police in Mumbai, raided hotels and guest houses near Aksa Beach and Madh Island and detained about 40 couples.
+Despite most of them being consenting couples in private rooms, they were charged under Section 110 (Indecent behaviour in public) of the Bombay Police Act and fined ₹1200.
+Only three cases were filed under Prevention of Immoral Traffic Act.
+Following protests, criticism and pressure, Maria ordered a thorough inquiry into the raids.
+Following an investigation, Maria passed an order to all police officers not to use the Section 110 of the Bombay Police Act, 1951 which is an offense of Public Indecency to harass citizens and moral police them.